AI-DB-UoM/complex_spatial_data_generation/README.md

   – entity: the parameters required to accomplish the intent

 ### Stage 2: Nested Query Planner
-This stage is to inearize the nested sub-queries back to a sequential, non-repeated list.
+This stage is to linearize the nested sub-queries back to a sequential, non-repeated list.
 This is achieved by a single prompt.
 Prompt in this stage involves a set of fixed instructions that asks the LLMs to:

   – Assign each sub-query with a unique "id".

   – Refer to previous sub-query outputs with "$id" instead of nesting.

   – List the most deeply nested sub-queries first, then proceed outward so only later items can reference earlier ones.

-  – Remove any duplicated steps within the nested structure.Query: Identify all hospitals that are within 3 km of any school located within 500 m of the Yarra River
+  – Remove any duplicated steps within the nested structure.

 ## Setup